pantheon-systems/documentation/source/content/site-plans-faq.md

 ## Frequently Asked Questions (FAQs)

 #### Are these the complete specs and memory for my site?
-There are many "under the hood" configuration values not show here, but these are the most important values for understanding whether or not Pantheon will fit for a given site.
+There are many "under the hood" configuration values not shown here, but these are the most important values for understanding whether or not Pantheon will fit for a given site.

 #### Is memory shared between containers?
 No, your database and application container resources are not shared.
 They operate in their own Linux user space with their own memory.

 #### Are the specs the same for all three environments (Dev/Test/Live)?
 Yes they have the same infrastructure; however, Live environments on Business plans and above have multiple application containers, while Dev and Test environments have only one.

 ## Frequently Asked Questions

 ### How do I get Preferred Pricing?